cetic/fadi/INSTALL.md

 See the [security documentation](doc/SECURITY.md) for information on how to configure SSL.

-Seel the [TSimulus documentation](doc/TSIMULUS.md) for information on how to simulate sensors and generate realistic data with [TSimulus](https://github.com/cetic/TSimulus).
+See the [TSimulus documentation](doc/TSIMULUS.md) for information on how to simulate sensors and generate realistic data with [TSimulus](https://github.com/cetic/TSimulus).